-The Washington Department of Fish and Wildlife’s responsibilities have changed with the recovery of the bald eagle in our state.
+The responsibilities of the Washington Department of Fish and Wildlife (WDFW) have changed with the recovery of the bald eagle in our state.
 The department’s role now includes:

 - Enforcing state and federal laws to protect bald eagles in conjunction with federal law enforcement agencies.